 As a result of The Village Gardeners' efforts, LA County's Department of Public Works is in the planning

-stages of the
+of the

 “Valleyheart Riverwalk Greenway".
 The project will enhance the half-mile stretch from Coldwater Canyon to Fulton Avenue.
 These enhancements include irrigation, replanting slopes along the river with California native plants, and improving community facilities.